 - Admission: $19.95/adults, $17.95/ages 60-plus, $13.95/ages 2-12, free/ages 2 and under and guests over 100; military and college discounts apply

 - Hours: 10 a.m.-5 p.m.
 Monday-Sunday; last admission at 4 p.m.

 You may feel like you are visiting Australia, South America, Africa, or the Indo-Pacific when you explore this exotic aquarium.
-With eight galleries and over 50 exhibits, you can find an array of native Ohio freshwater fish, as well as many exotic saltwater species.
+In eight galleries and over 50 exhibits, find an array of native Ohio freshwater fish, as well as many exotic saltwater species.
 Check out the Discovery Zone, an area that is partially dedicated to educating the aquarium guests on the harmful effects of pollution.
-Head over to the popular Exploration Station where guests can partake in numerous hands-on activities.

 - Address: 1300 W. Fulton St., Grand Rapids

 - Phone: 616-336-4301